 At Cumran Primary School we aim to help children develop a love and a curiosity for Language and Literacy.
 Literacy is at the heart of the NI curriculum and is developed through an integrated approach to the acquisition of talking, listening, reading and writing skills.

 Our focus is to develop each child's ability to understand and use language as an integral part of learning in all areas.
 At Cumran we aim to provide a safe and caring environment in which every child feels secure, can work happily and benefit from a literacy curriculum rich in stimulating, educational experiences.
 We firmly believe that the development of effective language and literacy is crucial to living and learning.

-This year in Literacy we are focusing on the development of writing through the use of thinking maps.
-Thinking maps are consistent visual patterns linked directly to eight specific thought processes.
-Have you ever met someone and wondered why it is that you can recall their face but can’t quite remember their name?
-Well we shouldn’t be surprised.
+In Literacy we are focusing on the development of writing through the use of thinking frameworks.
+Thinking frameworks are consistent visual patterns linked directly to eight specific thought processes.
 Eric Jensen in his book, Brain Based Learning, (1996) told us that 90% of all information that comes into our brain is visual.
 Many studies have demonstrated the powerful effect that visual representations have on learning and memory.
-Visual thinking maps are being used in Cumran to aid in the development of a range of writing types and we can see how children benefit from this visual approach to learning.
-Watch the website for videos on the use of thinking maps and the development of writing using thinking tools made by our pupils.
+Visual thinking frameworks are being used in Cumran to aid in the development of a range of writing types and we can see how children benefit from this visual approach to learning.
+Take a look at our videos from a parent workshop in the TSPC section of our website on the use of thinking frames and the development of writing using thinking tools made by our pupils.

 To celebrate World Book Day, the pupils took part in a number of activities including a Pyjama Day to share our favourite bedtime reads, visits from people in the local community who shared their favourite reads, a book scavenger hunt around the school grounds and a World Book Day Quiz.